|Approved by:||The President|

 Upon advance request by an employee for a location in which to express her breast milk, her supervisor or Human Resources will assist her in her locating a convenient, private room, other than a bathroom, with a locking door where she will be free from intrusion by others and shielded from view.
 If necessary, the room will also have an electrical outlet.

-A dedicated wellness room is located in Maloney Hall room 109 that can be used for nursing purposes.
+Dedicated wellness rooms are located in Maloney Hall room 141, Gowan Hall 109, and McMahon Hall 313-2 that can be used for nursing purposes.
+Contacts for these locations are as follows:

 For questions and guidance regarding accommodations for nursing or the expression of breast milk, contact a supervisor or the Manager of Employee Relations, (202) 319-6594 or email@example.com.